Kampung Pintu Padang

 Kampung Pintu Padang is a traditional Malay village located within the outskirt of Gopeng, Perak.
 It is populated by the Rawa Malay community.
-The Darul Hikmah Orphanage is located here which was built by retired teachers, Hajjah Embun Bt Mohd Ali and his late husband, Haji Din B Kimi.
-Hajjah Embun was one of the recipients of NSTP-PWC Malaysian Humanitarian Award 2006 presented to her by the previous Prime Minister of Malaysia, Tun Abdullah Ahmad Badawi.
+The Darul Hikmah Orphanage is located here.
+It was built by Hajjah Embun Bt Mohd Ali and his late husband, Haji Din B Kimi, both retired teachers.
+Hajjah Embun was one of the recipients of NSTP-PWC Malaysian Humanitarian Award 2006, which was presented to her by the previous Prime Minister of Malaysia, Tun Abdullah Ahmad Badawi.